When your dog starts to exhibit unusual behavior or seems under the weather, you may wonder if there is something wrong with him or her.

 It is important to distinguish between a molera (normal) and hydrocephalus (abnormal).

 A molera is a little hole inside the dog’s skull.
 That part of the chihuahua’s head feels soft to the touch.
 Hydrocephalus usually looks like a swelling or an abnormally large dome shape on the dog’s head.
 However, hydrocephalus can also give the impression of multiple moleras or an unusually large molera.
+They may recommend referral to a neurologist.

 If you think your dog might have multiple “holes” in her skull or seems to have a very large hole, bring it up to the vet.
-The vet should be able to investigate further and determine if the chihuahua has hydrocephalus or a normal molera.
+The vet may be able to investigate further and determine if the chihuahua has hydrocephalus or a normal molera.

 An extremely common problem that chihuahuas and other small dogs have is patella luxation.
 This is a fancy term that means that the dog’s kneecap has slipped out of place.